Waqf: Zanzibar

 While it is difficult to pinpoint the historical origins of awqāf in East Africa, the practice began to formalize in the 17th century after Said bin Sultan had cemented his control over Zanzibar and the East African coastline.
 Until this point, archeological evidence has unearthed several old mosques along the Swahili coast that are believed to be informal waqf dating as far back as the 8th Century.
 The formalization of waqf can be traced back to 1820 when Sultan Said moved the Al Bu Said-ruled Omani Sultanate to Stone Town, Zanzibar.
 This marked a shift from waqf as an Islamic scriptural imperative to a local and centralized institutional practice legitimated by the royal family.
 From this point onward, the urban development of the port city of the East African archipelago was shaped by waqf practices.
 As such, the majority of greater Stone Town became waqf property, made available for free habitation or cemeteries by noblemen, approximately 6.4% of which was designated as public housing for the poor.

-It is important to note that economic changes in Zanzibar shaped waqf practices over time.
+Economic changes in Zanzibar shaped waqf practices over time.
 Under Omani rule, slavery and the cash crop industry was booming, specifically because of the exportation of spices, which strengthened the elite class of the Omani aristocracy.
 In the context of growing inequality, the nobility used waqf to provide public housing to slaves and peasants as well mosques, madrasas and land for free habitation and cultivation.
 For instance, all 66 mosques in Stone Town were waqf privately financed and owned by noble waqif as a display of social status and duty to their neighborhood.
 Under this system, the architectural configuration of Stone Town was entirely managed by the Sultanate and its network of nobility.
 This effectively allowed elites to practice zakat through waqf while doubling as a means to secure control over the local population.

 The East African archipelago experienced an economic recession from 1860 to 1880, which threatened the private property of the elite class.
 In a time when landowners were forced to sell or mortgage their properties to foreign investors, waqf became a means to legally safeguard properties under conditions of debt.
 By donating assets to the public, the aristocracy managed to preserve their wealth while providing land, financial support, and community spaces, such as mosques, to the general public.